emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has continue watching feature on homepage. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site is free from popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️

 ***
-## AlienFlix
-### Score: 22/24
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 9 servers, and does auto-switch if one fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. UI is good, feels modern, easy to navigate. ✔️
-1. Has subs built into most hosts. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has continue watching, watch lists, and favorites. ✔️
-1. Site has good sorting + a AI to help discover new content . ✔️
-1. Site has constant popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️

-***
-## Cinemull
-### Score: 22/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 9 servers and does auto-switch if one fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. Site has good UI, feels modern, shows results as you type. ✔️
-1. Has built in subs for most things and allows adjustments. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have watchlists. ✔️
-1. Site has good sorting options and a AI to give random recommendations. ✔️
-1. Site has constant popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️

-***